fdnthecoder/Orion/README.md

 `make tests`

 ## Basic functionalities

-- Must be able to access and edit business profiles from a user standpoint
+- Must be able to access user profile
-- Must be able to locate the store on a map
+- Must be able to add job posting and add job posting to appication tracker

 ## Requirements